The UK Government first introduced the Health Start statutory scheme back in 2006 to help provide a nutritional safety net for the most needy.

-What is the Healthy Start Scheme?
-The Department of Health statutory scheme provides a nutritional safety net.
-The Healthy Start free vouchers are for pregnant women and young children in low-income families.
+Healthy Start free vouchers have now replaced the 'Welfare Food Scheme'.
+The coupons are for pregnant women and young children in low-income families.

-The free food list includes infant formula milk tokens for babies, fruit, and fresh vegetables.
+The free food list includes infant formula milk tokens for babies, tinned fruit, pulses, and fresh vegetables.

-Most families who claim benefits or tax credits will be eligible for Healthy Start tokens.
-Anyone under 18 and pregnant qualifies for the free vouchers.
+Most families who are claiming social security benefits or tax credits will be eligible for Healthy Start tokens.
+Also, anyone under the age of eighteen (18) and pregnant will qualify for free baby milk vouchers.

-You can exchange the coupons in retail shops around the United Kingdom.
-More than 30,000 food stores take part in the Healthy Start scheme.
-In some cases you can swap the coupons for free vitamins which are suitable for:
+We understand that more than 30,000 food stores are taking part in the Healthy Start scheme.
+In some cases, you will be able to swap the coupons for free vitamins, most suitable for:

-Healthy Start vouchers are currently worth £3.10 per coupon.
-Those who qualify for the scheme can spend Healthy Start vouchers on:
+Healthy Start vouchers for babies are currently worth £4.25 per coupon.
+Everyone who qualifies will be able to spend them on:

-Note: Mothers with have a child less than one year old get 2 vouchers a week.
+Note: Claimants who are pregnant, or have a child between one and four years old, will get one (1) voucher per week.
+Mothers with a child less than one year old will get two (2) vouchers a week (worth £8.50).
 You may also qualify for free vitamin supplements.

 You can check to see if you are eligible for Healthy Start vouchers on the NHS website.
-As a rule you qualify if either:
+As a rule, you will qualify if (either):

 Working Tax Credit Run-on

-The Working Tax Credit run-on is a further payment for 4 weeks.
+The Working Tax Credit run-on is a further payment for four (4) weeks.
 It begins immediately after you stop qualifying for the full credit.

-You should claim your vouchers by filling in the online Healthy Start application form.
-You will need to print it out and get your midwife or health visitor to sign it.
-In some cases you can have it signed by your registered doctor.
+You can claim your vouchers by filling in the online Healthy Start application form on screen.
+Print it out and then get your midwife or health visitor to sign it (or a registered doctor or nurse).

 Send the completed form to the Healthy Start address.
-Application forms are also available from your 'health visitor' or midwife.
-You can also telephone the Healthy Start Helpline to get a milk tokens application form.
+Milk token application forms are also available from your 'health visitor' or midwife.

 Healthy Start Issuing Unit